KEYBOARDS | COMPOSER | ARRANGER | PRODUCER | MIXING | MASTERING

 Kinsey's 2016 recording, Near Life Experience, was a multi-year production taking place all over the world, with diverse elements filtered through Scott's vivid imagination.
 The album includes contributions by Michael Landau (guitar), Lalah Hathaway (vocals), Cyril Atef (drums) and a special double-drum feature with Covington and Danny Carey battling it out.
 Frequent collaborators Tavaglione, Garrison, Novak, Borlai, Tuncboyaciyan and other incredible musicians come together in Kinsey's vision of what creative, "no categories" music can be.

 Scott lends his distinctive sonic imprint to every project.
 Superconductor was the 2016 release by one of today’s finest saxophonists, Seamus Blake.
 It’s a real work of art, featuring John Scofield, Gonzalo Rubalcaba, Garrison, Kinsey and many other first-rate players.
 Recorded at New York’s famed Avatar Studios, Scott also mixed, mastered and co-produced the high-resolution recording at his Wishbone Studio in Los Angeles.

-The 2015 album Larger Than Life features Scott teamed up with Willis, Börlai, Tavaglione and others, a truly explosive unit.
+The 2015 album Larger Than Life features Scott teamed up with Willis, Börlai, Tavaglione and others, in yet another revelatory scenario.
 Kinsey's original approach to melody, harmony, improvisation and composition give the record a unique, breakthrough sound.
 Kinsey’s first album as a leader, Kinesthetics, was released in 2007 and features a variety of the stellar musicians with whom he has collaborated over the years.